How DIM May Help With Menopause Symptoms

 How Does DIM Impact Menopause?

 DIM may be helpful in more effectively regulating estrogen metabolism.
-Some studies have shown that women who consumed or were given supplemental version of DIM, experienced changes in how their bodies produced estrogen metabolites.
+Some studies have shown that women who consumed or were given a supplemental version of DIM experienced changes in how their bodies produced estrogen metabolites.
 These estrogen metabolites can bind better to specific proteins that can help improve hormonal imbalances caused by menopause.
 Through these properties, DIM may help support the production of estrogen metabolites and help steady the hormonal fluctuations that cause menopausal symptoms.

 Adding DIM to Your Diet

 As it is a phytonutrient, you can incorporate DIM into your daily diet by adding more of the cruciferous vegetables that contain it into your meals.
 These vegetables include:

 - Mustard Greens